Autobiography of Mark Twain: 20th-century publications

 Twain had published Chapters from My Autobiography in 25 installments in the North American Review from 1906 to 1907.
 Since Twain’s death in 1910, various editors have attempted to impose order on the entirety of the material by selection and reorganization, producing several different published versions of The Autobiography.
 Constructing a publishable Autobiography from the disordered mass of Twain’s unpublished writings posed a significant challenge; in addition, access to the physical materials of Twain’s papers was restricted to limited numbers of scholars for the first half-century after Twain's death.

 The partial Autobiography was published in 1924 by Harper & Brothers, consisting of approximately two-fifths of the material.
 It was compiled by personal friend and literary executor Albert Bigelow Paine, who at the time had exclusive access to Twain's papers.

-Editor and historian Bernard DeVoto succeeded Paine as literary executor for the Clemens estate, and used his access to the material to produce four book collections of Autobiography material: Mark Twain in Eruption (1940), The Portable Mark Twain (1946), Mark Twain at Work (1952), and Letters from the Earth (1962).
-The much-delayed publication of the latter was due to objections from Clara Clemens.

-Two publications were made from re-arrangements of previously published work.
-In 1959, Charles Neider rejected both Paine's chronological-composition compilation and DeVoto's topic-organized compilation, re-arranging material to match the chronology of a standard autobiography.
+Editor and historian Bernard DeVoto succeeded Paine as literary executor for the Clemens estate and used his access to the material to produce a book collection of Autobiography material: Mark Twain in Eruption (1940), containing only passages Paine had not previously used and arranging them topically.
+In 1959 Charles Neider rejected both Paine's chronological-composition compilation and DeVoto's topic-organized compilation, re-arranging material to match the chronology of a standard autobiography and adding thirty thousand words in the process: The Autobiography of Mark Twain, Including Chapters Now Published for the First Time (1959).
 In 1990, scholar Michael Kiskis edited Mark Twain’s Own Autobiography: The Chapters from the North American Review.